mknw/ms-ci/README.md

 7. `cd ..` (or `cd $PROJECT_ROOT`)

 8. `gcloud container clusters get-credentials jenkins --zone=europe-west4 --project=${PROJECT_ID}` will retrieve the cluster credentials for jenkins internal use.
 Run it, the output should be: `Fetching cluster endpoint and auth data. kubeconfig entry generated for jenkins`.
+You will need to run this command every time you want to be able to execute kubectl commands locally.

 9. Once Jenkins is provided with cluster credentials, you can output jenkins URL and credentials as follows: